If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Yep, yep.

-You got a Malone's taffy and all that.
+You got a Malone's Taffy and all that.

-Um yeah, I always I always go for the corn dogs.
+Yeah, I always go for the corn dogs.

-But um I called because you start off today talking about uh what you saw on the Discovery Channel and all that, and uh I had a question for you.
+But I called because you started off today talking about what you saw on the Discovery Channel and all that.

 That's exactly right.